 After clicking “publish,” you can check out your post on your listing.

 Now, it is ready and waiting for view by all those searching for your business.
+Make sure you review it within a week of publishing it since Google Posts disappear in a week.

 Google Posts disappear after seven days unless you set a shorter time frame.
 That’s why it’s important to be timely and hyper-specific when crafting your posts.